Crafting Platforms' Book

 How do you choose your level of segmentation?
 Consider your organization’s maturity, industry, and resources.

 • Startups (Pre-Product Market Fit): Keep it simple.
-Two tiers: Sandbox and Live, each in its own cloud account or subscription.
+Two tiers: Tier("sandbox") and Tier("live"), each in its own cloud account or subscription.
 One sector is fine.
 Don’t over-engineer.
 You’re at the bottom of the isolation spectrum (Levels 5–6 for most resources), and that’s appropriate.
 Focus on finding market fit.

-• Scale-ups (Growth Phase): Introduce the Platform sector to pull shared tools out of the product boundaries.
+• Scale-ups (Growth Phase): Introduce Sector("platform") to pull shared tools out of the product boundaries.
 Add the Tenant dimension logically—namespaces and resource groups—to track costs and manage access as headcount grows.
 Start moving critical resources up the isolation spectrum to Levels 3–4.

 • Enterprise / Heavily Regulated: Implement all four dimensions with hard physical boundaries.
-Account-per-(Sector, Tier) at minimum, possibly account-per-(Sector, Tier, _, Tenant) for sensitive workloads.
+CloudAccount(Sector, Tier) at minimum, possibly CloudAccount(Sector, Tier, Tenant) for sensitive workloads.
 Microsegmentation within segments.
 Strict network isolation and policy enforcement to satisfy auditors and compliance frameworks.
 You’re operating at Levels 2–4 across the board.

 Cross-Cutting Concerns